 Leaders across organisations have realised that they need to adapt and embrace the changes occurring because of this.

 Let’s dispel the myths about Millennials.
-Whilst they are often termed “entitled,” “lazy,” “narcissistic,” and “disloyal job-hoppers” research from Gallup indicates that millennials are not so different from previous generations of young people.
+Whilst they are often termed “entitled,” “lazy,” “narcissistic,” and “disloyal job-hoppers”, research from Gallup indicates that millennials are not so different from previous generations of young people.

 So what is important to millennials in a job and how can you lead and inspire them more effectively?

 On-the-job experiences are most the effective (and cost effective) method of development.
 When there’s real challenge involved, if you think a team member is ready to try something new, let them try their hand.
-Let them know you have confidence in them and are willing to step in to help if they need you to.
+Show them you have confidence in them and are willing to step in to help if they need you to.

 Change your mindset from one of time-served to equipping them with experiences.
 The average tenure of millennials in roles is 15-18 months before they look for a new challenge or diversification.
 A mindset of 3-5 tenure years won’t work.
 Providing stretch experiences based on their potential can offer business value for you and retain them longer.